Counseling Degrees & Licenses in South Carolina

 Clemson University

 Clemson University is a public research university founded in 1889.
 It is the second-largest university by student population in South Carolina.
-The school’s counselor education program offers a master of education degree that provides specializations in clinical mental health counseling or school counseling or an educational specialist in counseling education degree.
+The school’s counselor education program offers a master of education degree that provides specializations in clinical mental health counseling or school counseling, or an educational specialist in counseling education (EdS) degree.
+The EdS degree in counselor education is designed for individuals who already possess a master’s degree in counselor education.
+These students typically want to add a different specialization to their existing degree, or enhance their general counseling knowledge and skills.
+The EdS students choose between school counseling or mental health counseling for their emphasis.

 Courses are taught in the afternoons/evenings, Monday through Thursday.
-Approximately one-third of the courses are taught at Clemson University and the other two-thirds at the University Center in Greenville over the course of the program.
-All students must travel back and forth to both locations (28 miles).
+Throughout the program, around one-third of the classes take place on Clemson University’s main campus, while the remaining two-thirds are held at the University Center in Greenville.
 The program does not offer online classes.
-The counselor education program requires completing 700 hours of direct experience in mental health or school settings between the practicum (100 hours) and internship (600 hours).
+All students will need to travel back and forth to both locations (28 miles), and the school encourages student carpooling since most students live in Clemson or Greenville.
+The counselor education program requires completing 700 hours of direct experience in mental health settings or school settings between the practicum (100 hours) and internship (600 hours).

 • Location: Clemson, South Carolina and Greenville, South Carolina